Twenty-First Sunday in Ordinary Time (Year A)

 Sharing in the Master’s Joy

-Saturday of the Twenty-First Week of Ordinary Time
+Saturday of the Twenty-First Week in Ordinary Time

 “His master said to him, ‘Well done, my good and faithful servant.
 Since you were faithful in small matters, I will give you great responsibilities.
 Come, share your master’s joy.’”
 Matthew 25:23